fhtallarico/Test-Front-End/README.md

 # Test-Front-End
 Welcome to my Corebiz test repository.

-To start fist move to the project's folder using
+To start first move to the project's folder using

 ```bash
 cd corebiz